As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 - Aside from smell and taste, you can rest assured that wine that has oxidized will lack in flavor quality.
 It won’t have the original taste you were craving, whether it was a rich, deep, and succulent red or something light in a glass of white wine.

 To put it simply, any time a wine is stored in a plastic bottle for longer than 6 months, you risk the wine becoming oxidized, which leads to a multitude of issues listed above.
-It’s best to avoid plastic wine bottles if you’re planning to store it for a significant period.
+It’s best to avoid plastic wine bottles if you’re planning to store them for a significant period.

 A study by Dombre & colleagues (2015) confirms that PET plastic bottles age wine faster than glass bottles.